jeremyschlatter/chime/README.md

 Everything in the spec is implemented except for threads and syscalls.

-Every REPL example in the spec works as shown except for a few where the example output is slightly incorrect in the spec (eg the spec shows a truthy value as `t` when actually the value contains more info than that).
+Every REPL example in the spec works as shown except for a few cases where the example output is slightly incorrect in the spec (eg the spec shows a truthy value as `t` when actually the value contains more info than that).

 Some optimization work has been done, but code still runs very slowly.